-Last week, I shared that hot hubby Michael and I were celebrating 25 years together.
+Earlier today, I shared that hot hubby Michael and I are celebrating 26 years together.
 In ‘gay years’ I figure that comes out to around 175 years.

 Michael and I met on October 17, 1994, in Minneapolis at Prince’s Paisley Park Studios.
 I was in the pre-Broadway tour of Carol Channing’s last appearance in Hello, Dolly!, and my future husband-to-be was the VP of publicity of marketing & publicity for the record label that was recording our cast recording.